-Attention Deficit Disorder (ADHD) is a common mental health condition that makes it difficult to control behaviour, often presenting as above normal hyperactivity or impulsivity.
+Attention Deficit Disorder (ADHD) is a common mental health condition that makes it difficult to control behaviour.

 ADHD should not stop me from reaching my dreams

 Attention Deficit and Hyperactivity Disorder (ADHD) is a complex neurobehavioural problem that affects 2 – 16 % of school-going children.1,2 It is considered the most common psychiatric disorder in children and is known to persist into adulthood in 60 – 70 % of cases.2 Males are more likely to be affected than females.3 The essential feature of ADHD is a persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with daily functioning or development.3

 ADHD is inherited in most cases, which is why it tends to run in families.4 There is also evidence to suggest that environmental insults that occur around pregnancy, such as alcohol use, smoking during pregnancy and low birth weight, may increase the risk of ADHD.4